 - Binet and Simon prepared their original, 1905 scale for the measurement of intelligence.
 They arranged 30 items of the scale in order of increasing difficulty.
 Such difficulty was determined by trying out the items on 50 normal and a few mentally related children.

-There are no arrangements but also the selection of items for inclusion in a test can be guided by proportion of persons in the trial samples who pass item.
-Thus, if there is bunching of items at the easy or difficult end of the scale, some items will be discarded.
-Similarly, if items are spare in certain portion of the difficulty range, new items can be added to fill the gap.
+There are no arrangements but also the selection of items for inclusion in a test can be guided by the proportion of persons in the trial samples who pass the item.
+Thus, if there is a bunching of items at the easy or difficult end of the scale, some items will be discarded.
+Similarly, if items are spare in a certain portion of the difficulty range, new items can be added to fill the gap.